-The TAI could also simply replace the previous member and groupMembership values for all objects involved.
+TAI can replace the previous member and groupMembership values for all objects involved.
 However, that would require a great number of writes to the LDAP store, operations that (in terms of time) are much more costly than reads.
-The TAI therefore performs a series of queries, one for each group, to determine whether the user is currently a member.
-If membership is not what it should be, the TAI synthesizes a modification of the individual group object.
+TAI therefore performs a series of queries, one for each group, to determine whether the user is currently a member.
+If membership is not what it should be, TAI synthesizes a modification of the individual group object.
 In the reverse direction, a similar optimization is applied, in which updates to the groupMembership back reference attribute are combined into a single joint LDAP modification.